cwyark/mbox-agent/README.md

-# BoxAgent
+# DataLogger

-Latest version is v1.8
+Latest version is v1.0

 BoxAgent is a bridge software which receive streaming data from serial ports, and serialize/deserialize the streaming data, then log the data into file system in both JSON/SQL format